100% Money Back Guarantee

 Comprehensive and Engaging STEM / STEAM learning has never been this fun, easy, or cost-effective!

-Learn to code!
-Solve Real-World Engineering Challenges by building with LEGO and coding with SCRATCH
+Solve Real-World Engineering Challenges by building with LEGO and coding with Scratch or Python

 Don’t just build cool things.
 Build cool things that really work!

-The Live Interactive aspect of camp enables students to:
+The Live Interactive aspect of our our camps/lessons enables students to:

 a) share LEGO robot tips & tricks